 3) Connect a garden hose to the drain valve

-5) Open the pressure relief valve and open a hot water spigot in the house.
+5) Open the pressure relief valve and open a hot water faucet somewhere in your home.
 This will allow the water to come out of the hose.

-7) When the water has been drained, now it's time for the "flushing" part.
+7) After the water has been fully drained, it’s time for the “flushing”.
 If you opened the pressure relief valve, close it before turning the cold water supply on.
-Turn the cold water supply lever on the "open" and "shut" positions a few times.
+Turn the cold water supply lever on the “open” and “shut” positions a few times.
 This should help flush out any remaining sediment in the bottom of the tank.
-You'll know you're done when you only see clear water.
+You’ll know you’re done when you only see clear water.

 8) Close the drain valve and disconnect the hose from the valve.

 9) Turn the cold water supply lever back in line with the cold water inlet pipe.
 Wait 10 minutes for the water heater to fill back up.
-Turn on a hot water faucet to purge any air out of the tank.
+Turn on a hot water faucet to purge any air out of the hot water pipes, and the tank.
 When you start getting clear water instead of a cloudy air-water mixture, turn the hot water tap off.

-10) Turn the water heater back on to start heating the water.
+10) Turn the water heater back on (or for gas water heaters, turn the gas line back to “on” from the “pilot” setting) to start heating the water.